MBrugha/dissertation/modules/findings/_posts/2000-01-02-design principles.md

 As an example of participant demographics, this is an overview of participants from trial 3 (i.e. participants in ‘The Fundamentals of Educational Dialogue’ MOOC).

 208 participants from 40 countries enrolled in the course and completed the pre-course survey.
-The following figure was developed for the publication featured in Thematic Inquiry 2 (Brugha et al., 2024).
+The following figure was developed for the publication featured in Thematic Inquiry 2 (Brugha et al., 2024) to display participants' demographics.

 ![alt](https://mbrugha.github.io/dissertation/img/trial3participants.png)